Driven by

 THE KNOWLEDGE

 Passion alone is not enough.
-The spotlight must be able to read the rock.
+The crystal seeker must be able to read the rock.
 He must know the signs that indicate a rift.
 This knowledge is often guarded by the radiators like the secret to success.

 THE TOOLS

-The radiators have developed special tools to search for and recover the crystals.
+The crystal seekers have developed special tools to search for and recover the crystals.
 The blasting stick to remove larger boulders; the dredger to carefully dig the material out of the crevice.
 The equipment also includes: hammer and chisel, mountain pick, magnifying glass and, above all, good shoes.

 THE SORGE

 Those who use their tools too greedily often destroy what they are looking for, the crystals, already in the cleft.
-The craft of the radiator therefore also involves patience, a great deal of care and love for nature.
+The craft of the crystal seeker therefore also involves patience, a great deal of care and love for nature.

 THE HONOUR CODE

-The Code of Honour of the Swiss Association of Blasters, Mineral and Fossil Collectors (SVSMF) regulates blasting and obliges blasters to behave correctly in nature.
+The Code of Honour of the Swiss Association of Crystal Seeker, Mineral and Fossil Collectors (SVSMF) regulates blasting and obliges blasters to behave correctly in nature.
 A cleft must be left clean after it has been exploited.
-If a gap is occupied with tools, other spotlights must keep their hands off it.
+If a gap is occupied with tools, other crystal seekers must keep their hands off it.

 RADIATOR-TOOLS